notepad-plus-plus/npp-usermanual/content/docs/searching.md

 First, some typographic conventions :

 * Let Sp be a starting parenthesis.
-So, its regex syntax is the escaped form \(, or, simply, ( if inside a character class
+So, its regex syntax is the escaped form `\(`, or simply `(` if inside a character class

 * Let Ep be an ending parenthesis.
-So, its regex syntax is the escaped form \), or, simply, ) if inside a character class
+So, its regex syntax is the escaped form `\)`, or simply `)` if inside a character class

 * Let Ac be any single allowed character, including EOF character(s), different from EP and SP.
-So, its regex syntax is the negative class character [^EpSp], i.e., the negative class character [^()]
+So, its regex syntax is the negative class character `[^EpSp]`, i.e., the negative class character `[^()]`

 * Let R0 be a recursion to the whole matched pattern.
-By convention, in PCRE, its regex syntax is (?0) or (?R)
+By convention, in PCRE, its regex syntax is `(?0)` or `(?R)`

 * Let R1 be a recursion to the group 1 pattern.
-By convention, in PCRE, its regex syntax is (?1)
+By convention, in PCRE, its regex syntax is `(?1)`

-* Now , let Bb be a well-balanced block, containing an Ep....Sp construction, itself possibly composed with, both, Ac characters and an other Bb, at any level > 0
+* Now , let Bb be a well-balanced block, containing an Ep....Sp construction, itself possibly composed with, both, Ac characters and an other Bb, at any level greater than level 0

     This Bb block can be represented by the symbolic regex, below ( Blank chars are ignored, for readability ) :

-    Sp ( Ac+ | R0 )* Ep,
+        Sp ( Ac+ | R0 )* Ep

-This syntax may be improved as Bb = Sp (?: Ac++ | R0 )* Ep, using, both :
+    This syntax may be improved as `Bb = Sp (?: Ac++ | R0 )* Ep`, using, both :

 * A non-capturing group, surrounding the two alternatives

 * A possessive quantifier relative to the Ac character, to be similar to the atomic state of recursions, in PCRE.

-It is important to point out that, if you would use the greedy form Ac+, instead of Ac++, the last match would be, wrongly, all the file contents, even against a very short text!
+    It is important to point out that, if you would use the greedy form `Ac+`, instead of `Ac++`, the last match would be, wrongly, all the file contents, even against a very short text!
 Again, the advantage of not allowing backtracking reduces combinations and avoids the catastrophic backtracking process :-)

 Now, more precisely, between the Sp and Ep parentheses, you may meet :